-- Paraphrasing words or ideas from another’s work without attribution.
+- Paraphrasing words or ideas from another person’s work without attribution.

 - Reporting as your own research or knowledge any data or facts gathered or reported by another person.

-- Submitting in your own name papers or reports completed by another.
+- Submitting in your own name papers, tests, examinations, or reports completed by another person.

 - Collaborating with other students on assignments without the express permission of the instructor.

-- Giving your work to another student who then submits it as his or her own.
+- Giving one’s work to another student who then submits it as his or her own.

 - Using notes or other sources to answer exam questions without the instructor's permission.